OUR TEAM

 amartin@theliteracylab.org

-Alesha Martin is an Early Literacy Coach in Washington, DC and Baltimore, MD at The Literacy Lab.
+Alesha Martin is the National Director of Leading Men Fellowship Coaching at The Literacy Lab.
 Alesha has previous experience as a Human Resources Manager for numerous companies in Washington, DC and has implemented and run a tutorial program for underserved children at a large low-income housing community for the Greater Washington Urban League.
 Most recently, Alesha served for two years as a Literacy Lab Pre-K tutor in Washington, DC before becoming a SEEDS-certified trainer and coach with The Literacy Lab.
 Alesha hails from Howard University’s School of Fine Arts and is a proud member of the Greater Washington Urban League, whose mission is to give the most to those who have the least.

 Tiffani Martin